Fabian Stankowicz: History

 Fabian later received a clean bill of health and returned to working for the Avengers.
 Fabian and the support crew later attended Captain America's birthday party.

 Fabian assisted the rest of the support crew in processing Rage's security clearance check at the Avengers Headquarters which was successful.
 Fabian then assisted the support crew in assisting Captain America when they were monitoring the fight between the Avengers and Ngh the Unspeakable.

 Fabian assisted Captain America in searching for the Watchdogs by providing him a list of missing people whose moral conduct was reprehensible in the Watchdogs' eyes.
 When Captain America returned looking for John Jameson, Fabian stated that he hasn't seen him.

 As the Avengers hold their grand opening of the Avengers Headquarters, Fabian, Michael O'Brien, and John Jameson in the security area monitoring the guests.
 He witnessed the intrusion of several Doombots which were taken down by Captain America, Sandman, and Vision.

 When Lord Vashti Cleito-Son was found beaten by a gang, Namor brought him to the Avengers Headquarters for treatment.
 Fabian and the support crew helped in caring for Vashti.

-Fabian and the support crew joined the Guardians of the Galaxy in fighting off Doctor Octopus' Masters of Evil while the Avengers were caught up in the events of the "Infinity War."
+Fabian and the support crew joined the Guardians of the Galaxy in fighting off Doctor Octopus' Masters of Evil while the Avengers were caught up in the events of "The Infinity War."

 Fabian had Captain America's new pilot Zachary Moonhunter test out the new skycycle that Fabian built for Captain America.

 After one of his robots upsets Luna's nanny Marilla at Avengers Headquarters, she threatened to have Fabian fired.
 Convinced that his career was over, Fabian forged a suicide note.
 He tried to jump off the bridge, but couldn't do it.
 Fabian encountered the vigilante Blistik who goaded Fabian to jump off the bridge stating that he wouldn't be missed.
 This didn't work and Blistik was defeated when Captain America arrived.
 Captain America found out about what happened and invited Fabian back.

 Fabian declined Captain America and Diamondback's offer to help him pack his things.
 As Captain America began to move into his new base, Fabian complained that his stuff from Avengers Headquarters hasn't been sent.
 Fabian met with Captain America to figure out who had been impersonating Captain America and battling seemingly-dead supervillains.
-When Arnold "Arnie" Roth joined Captain America's team at the Stars and Stripes Headquarters, Fabian gave Arnold a tour.
+When Arnie Roth joined Captain America's team at the Stars and Stripes Headquarters, Fabian gave Arnold a tour.
 When Captain America was suffering from a breakdown of the super-soldier serum, Fabian designed a special battle-vest for Captain America which contained several gadgets that would give Captain America an edge in battle.